✓ License Required

 Continuing Education24 hours (12 hrs code + 12 hrs elective)

-Electricians in Colorado earn less than the national average.
+Electricians in Colorado earn a median salary of $62,140, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in Colorado handle projects with real cost variation by region — see cost estimates for electrical work.

 25th Percentile